-The next time your kids come home from a friend's house and beg you for a backyard playground of their own, surprise them with an answer
+The next time your kids come home from a friend's house and beg you for a swing set in the backyard a playground of their own, surprise them with an answer

 they're not expecting.
 Say yes.
 You'll be doing them a big favor.
 Research has found that playgrounds are essential not only to a child's